ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_asset_en.md

     size: 64
 };
 ```

-> Scrypt params must be same in the encryption and decryption, or the decryption will fail.
+Scrypt params must be same in the encryption and decryption, or the decryption will fail.

 ### 2.1) Generate PrivateKey

-We can generate a random private key with specific keypair algorithm and elliptic curve.There are three kinds of algorithms we support:
+We can generate a random private key with specific keypair algorithm and elliptic curve.
+There are three kinds of algorithms we support:

 * ECDSA
 * SM2
 * EDDSA

-ECDSA is the default one.You can check TS SDK Api reference for info.
+ECDSA is the default one.
+You can check TS SDK API reference for info.

 ```typescript
 import { Crypto } from 'ontology-ts-sdk';